Also known as: lateral squat, deep lateral lunge, side-to-side squat, side squat, wide-stance lateral squat

 What are the benefits of Cossack Squat Low?

-What common mistakes should I avoid when doing Cossack Squat Low?
+What are common mistakes in Cossack Squat Low?

 How can I progress or regress the Cossack Squat Low?